fleetdm/fleet/handbook/company/README.md

 <!-- TODO: write short preamble, like the others -->

 - Make money
-   - Remember, our objective as a company is to make money.
+   - There will always be a free, enterprise-friendly version of Fleet.
+(Read Fleet's [commitment to open source stewardship](https://fleetdm.com/pricing).)
-   - Rest assured, there will always be a free version of Fleet.
+   - But remember, [the goal](https://www.audible.com/pd/The-Goal-Audiobook/B00IFG88SM) of the company is to make money.
-   - Never sacrifice the user experience for the bottom line.
+   - This is how we measure success.
 - Be curious.
   - Ask great questions & take the time to listen truly.
   - Listen intently to feedback and genuinely try to understand (especially constructive criticism).  <!-- TODO: Trust the feedback from counterparts.
 It’s easy to quickly say “no” or ignore feedback because we’re busy and we often default to our way of thinking is right.
 Trust that your counterpart is making a good suggestion and give it the time/consideration it deserves. -->